 There are a number of current legal claims against the Council that are being contested.
-For cases where it has not been possible to establish a reliable estimate and the probability of settlement is between 10% and 50%, no value has been attributed to these claims in the financial statements.
+For cases where there is uncertainty of any potential liability, no value has been attributed to these claims in the financial statements.

 There are a number of admitted bodies within Shetland Islands Council Pension Fund.
 One body has defaulted on their obligations, the shortfall will likely have to be met by the Council over time and through an adjustment to employer contribution rates.